A Mother's Day Reflection: Music and Heart from One Mom to Another

 You don’t need to be musical yourself.
 You don’t need extra hours in your day.
 You just need curiosity about unlocking your child's potential in a way that feels like play rather than work.

-We pour our hearts into Little Chords because we've witnessed the magic music brings to developing minds – not just as teachers, but as mothers.
-And nothing would honor us more this Mother's Day than sharing that gift with your family.
+We pour our hearts into Little Chords because we've witnessed the magic music brings to developing minds—not just as teachers, but as mothers.
+Nothing would honor us more this Mother's Day than sharing that gift with your family.

 With warmth and understanding,